Mixing Single Coils and Humbuckers - Fralin Pickups

 How To Mix Single Coils and Humbuckers

-Think of Single Coil Pickups (Vintage Hot or Stock Telecaster) and Humbuckers (Pure P.A.F. or Standard) as two different animals when it comes to tone and output.
-A single coil is usually 8-9,000 turns of wire on a single bobbin, whereas humbuckers are two single coils wired in series – a lot more output and a completely different and darker tone.
-Check out this reference: Single Coils:
+Think of Single Coil Pickups (like Vintage Hot or Stock Telecaster) and Humbuckers (such as Pure P.A.F. or Standard) as two different characters in the world of guitar sounds.
+A single coil, with about 8-9,000 turns of wire on one bobbin, gives off a bright sound.
+On the other hand, humbuckers, which are essentially two single coils wired together, have a louder output and a darker tone.
+Here’s a quick look:

 • Are usually brighter than humbuckers in tone